Wendy Glenn photo fall 2022

 Boulder, CO 80309

-Wendy J. Glenn is Professor of Literacy Studies and Chair of the Secondary Humanities Teacher Licensure program.
-Her research centers on literature for young adults and teacher education and how story can be used to both foster connection and invite disruption.
+Wendy J. Glenn is Professor of Literacy Studies and Past Chair of Middle and High School Teaching Plus Licensure (MHST+) and Secondary Humanities Undergraduate and MA+ Teacher Licensure.
+Her research centers on literature for youth and how story can be used to both foster connection and invite disruption.
 She served as President of the Assembly on Literature for Adolescents of the National Council of Teachers of English (ALAN) and Senior Editor of the organization’s peer-reviewed journal, The ALAN Review.
-Dr. Glenn was named a Those Who Can Teach recipient in 2019, a University Teaching Fellow in 2009, and a Fulbright Scholar to Norway in 2009-2010.
-She worked with incredible young people as a middle and high school English teacher in the Phoenix metro area.
+Dr.

 Education